ZaQuarius15/programming-univbasics-4-crud/README.md

 - Remove items from an array
 - Retrieve items from an array
 - Identify elements in an array based on their index number
+- Update Array element value using its index number

 ## Introduction